Skip to content

 Now my pineapple has a reason to celebrate.

-Have you done the Oyster Catcher project from The Glitter Bomb June 2020 issue?
+Want more ideas for your bleeding tissue paper?
+Try the Oyster Catcher project from the Tide Pools bundle of The Glitter Bomb.
 Head here to download it.
 It’s free and just what you need for your summer (along with pineapple).

 Leave a Reply